enricoJL/bomt/_pages/preface.md

 How to read this book?
 -------------

-This book is in progress.
+This book is still in progress.
 I call it a book because I started it as a book and it may end as such, though it may take other formats along the way.
 What you can see now is what I have written so far.
 The continuation of it will be posted on this blog in sections until it is completed.
 Then we'll see where it takes us.
 There may be several mistakes and errors since I do my own editing, but please be patient and kind enough to point them out to me.
 Your comments are more than welcome.

 You may want to read this book alongside the Book of Mormon, but it is not absolutely necessary to do so because I quote all the words from the scriptures that you need to understand the context in this book.